stormpath/stormpath-sdk-ios/README.md

     // Do something with the returned account object, such as save its `href` if needed.
 }
 ```

+*Note: Stormpath callbacks always happen on the main thread, so you can make UI changes directly in the callback.*

 ## Logging in